How To Break Bad Habits And Start Forming Habits That Matter

 Secondly, you experience a strong urge to do that thing – in other words, to eat something now that you've stressed.

-Thirdly, in the response phase, you go ahead and fulfill that craving, by eating something.
+Thirdly, in the response phase, you go ahead and fulfill that craving, by being able to stop emotional eating.

 Finally – and crucially – you hit the reward stage where you (temporarily) feel good because you've eaten something.